 It is important to understand that members of the Committee on Admission and Retention do not suspend a student.
 The University faculty, over an extended period of time, established policies regarding eligibility for enrollment.
 The academic achievement of all students is monitored at the end of every term.
-Students with fourteen or more grade points deficient of a 2.00 grade index are suspended.
 The Committee on Admission and Retention's responsibility and involvement in an individual's academic situation does not begin until a student submits a formal Application for Readmission.

-The letter giving notice of academic suspension clearly notes that, by policy, the individual is expected to be away from the University for at least one year.
+The letter giving notice of academic suspension clearly notes that, by policy, the individual is expected to be away from the University for at least one semester.
 Academically suspended students are not encouraged to enroll elsewhere until there is good reason to believe that academic success is likely.
 It is, therefore, very important for students electing to attend another school while under academic suspension at UNI to realize the importance of achieving a level of academic success at that school that clearly demonstrates better quality academic work.

 Students who want to discuss probation/suspension policies at UNI, or are seeking information about returning after suspension, may make an appointment with Brenda Buzynski, Office of Enrollment Management, Gilchrist 115 or call 319-273-3456.